ConnorLinfoot/BetterChat/README.md

 * ~~Add color code support~~
 * ~~Add a option for default channel~~
 * On-the-fly Channels
+* Custom commands per channel - /NAME \<message\>
+* Command to find what channel a specific player is in.
 * More per channel options
 * Channel configuration GUI
-* Custom commands per channel - /NAME \<message\>
-* Command to find what channel a specific player is in.
 * Many more planned features will be added.
-* BountifulAPI Support.
+* BountifulAPI support.
-* BarAPI Support.
+* BarAPI support.
+* Older version support, such as 1.6 and 1.5.
+(Maybe)
 * BungeeCord edition of this plugin.
 * Drink beer.